How to pack the perfect suitcase for every occasion: Take note of our tips for your suitcase or for moving house

-It may sound a bit too meticulous and perhaps a bit overdone, but on all occasions when you have to organise a number of things, it is good to have a pen and paper at hand, a tablet or an application of block Why?
+It may sound a bit too meticulous and perhaps a bit over the top, but on all occasions when you have to organise several things, because going on a trip is like asking for a Relocation service in Madrid. it's good to have a pen and paper handy, a tablet or an application of block Why?
 Because making a list is essential in order to be able to manage all the details in a certain order.
 It seems obvious, but writing down everything you need will help you to visualise perfectly what you need and what you don't need in each case.
 What's more, if you write this list on your computer, you will be able to use the list later, modifying only what is necessary depending on what you need at any given moment, and the work will be much less.

 Issues to be taken into account: